tatdz/CircEveryBid1/README.md

    - Optimal steps are proposed
    - Future token issuance is adjusted while preserving fairness

-## 🔍 Why Dynamic MPS optimization needed
+## 🔍 Why Dynamic Market Participation Score (MPS) optimization needed

 Uniswap's CCA requires auction creators to commit to a fixed supply schedule Q(t) before the auction starts (as described in the CCA whitepaper).
 This creates a fundamental trade-off: